wildmeshing/wildmeshing-toolkit/docs/main.md

 2. Tuple `Tuple.hpp`.
 A tuple is a ordered set of simplices, containing one simplex for each dimension.
 It allows navigation by using switch operations, see
 [Representing geometric structures in d dimensions: topology and order](https://dl.acm.org/doi/10.1145/73833.73858).
 3. Simplex `Simplex.hpp`.
 A simplex uniquely identifies a simplex in a mesh, and it is internally implemented as a primitive type and a tuple.
 A collection of simplexes can be stored in a `SimplexCollection.hpp`.
 The operations that return collection of simplexes are: `boundary.hpp`, `closed_star.hpp`, `link.hpp`, `open_star.hpp`.
 4. An accessor `Accessor.hpp` allows to access the attributes of the mesh.
-There are multiple accessors that provide different access levels: read-only (`ConstAccessor.hpp`) and read-write (`MutableAccessor.hpp`)

 ### attribute --- Management of Mesh Attributes, Caching, and Checkpoints